Charlie-Chows/DataStructures-Algorithms-in-JavaScript/00_Intro/performanceNow_and_dateNow.md

 # performance.now() & Date.now()

 <details>
-  <summary>What are performance.now() & Date.now()?
-What is the difference between them?</summary>
+  <summary>What are performance.now( )  &  Date.now( ) ?
+What is the difference between them ?</summary>

   `performance.now()` and `Date.now()` are both methods for measuring time, but they serve different purposes and have different precision.

   ## `Date.now()`
-  - Returns the number of milliseconds elapsed since January 1, 1970 (Unix Epoch).
+  - Returns the number of milliseconds starts from since January 1, 1970 (Unix Epoch).
   - Has millisecond precision.
   - Example usage:
     ```javascript